 Subject year levelYear Level 5 - Masters

-Prerequisites Must be enrolled in one of the following courses: SGBB, SMBB, SMBM or SMBT.
+Prerequisites Must be admitted in one of the following courses: SGBB or SMBB or SMBM or SMBT.
 All other students require coordinator approval.

 Graduate capabilities & intended learning outcomes

-02. Develop and convey an understanding of protein chemistry techniques
+02. Convey an understanding of protein chemistry techniques.

-- Students will complete worksheets that contain a combination of questions about key concepts covered in lectures, workshops and practical classes.
-Students will have the opportunity to discuss these problems with demonstrators and fellow students.
-These must be submitted for assessment and feedback
+- Students will complete worksheets and quizzes that contain a combination of questions about key concepts covered in lectures, workshops and practical classes.
+Students will have the opportunity to discuss these problems during class.
+The worksheets are submitted for assessment and feedback.

-- Students will use the allocated protocols to carry out laboratory work.
-Both the experimental data and results will be reported through a group oral presentation.
-All group members will be asked questions about the protocols and results.
+- Students will use allocated protocols to carry out laboratory work.
+Experimental data and results will be reported through an individual assignment and a group oral presentation.
 Students are expected to accurately explain the purpose of the experiments and the outcomes observed.

 - At the beginning of this unit, students will be assigned to project groups.
 Students will be required to work collaboratively to compile results from their laboratory work.
 The success of the group work will be measured during the presentation of the group's data.

-06. Compile and present experimental data in a format appropriate for publication
+05. Present experimental data in a format appropriate for publication.

-- Students will be guided on how to compile and present scientific data for inclusion in their product information sheet.
+- Students will complete a short activity on how to compile and present scientific data.
+Feedback from this exercise will assist students in improving their final product information sheet.
 The product information sheet will resemble that of a commercially available protein and should be professionally researched, written and formatted.